Conditional Simulation Using Diffusion Schr\"odinger Bridges

 \textbf{SGM acceleration techniques}.
 Many techniques have been proposed to accelerate SGMs and CSGMs.
-For example, \cite{luhman2021knowledge, salimans2022progressive} propose to learn a distillation network on top of SGM models, while \cite{song2020denoising} perform a subsampling of the timesteps in a variational setting. \cite{watson2022learning} optimize the timesteps with a fixed budget using dynamic programming. \cite{jolicoeur2021gotta} introduce better SDE integrators, \cite{xiao2021tackling} perform multi-steps denoising using GANs while \cite{dockhorn2021score} consider underdamped Langevin dynamics as forward process.
-We emphasize that most of these techniques are complementary to and can be readily applied in the \schro bridge setting; \eg one could distill the last CDSB network $\mathbf{B}^{y}_{\theta^L}$.
-Additionally, SB and CSB provide a theoretically grounded framework to perform few-step sampling.
+For example, \cite{luhman2021knowledge, salimans2022progressive} propose to learn a distillation network on top of SGM models, while \cite{song2020denoising} perform a subsampling of the timesteps in a variational setting. \cite{watson2022learning} optimize the timesteps with a fixed budget using dynamic programming. \cite{xiao2021tackling} perform multi-steps denoising using GANs while \cite{dockhorn2021score} consider underdamped Langevin dynamics as forward process.
+We emphasize that many of these techniques are complementary to and can be readily applied in the SB setting; \eg one could distill the last CDSB network $\mathbf{B}^{y}_{\theta^L}$.
+Additionally, SB and CSB provide a framework to perform few-step sampling.